 He is one of the lucky few to have both natural talent and good looks, traits he has to thank for making him successful in two careers at opposite ends of the spectrum.

 But his story is certainly not one of just ups.
-In fact, sitting down with him in a London café, he refers to several decisions he made during his football career which he wishes he could change.
+In fact, sitting down with him in a London cafe, he refers to several decisions he made during his football career that he wishes he could change.